jonahp1/MBETSeniorProject/README.md

 Regarding the folder "SuperColliderCode" : All ".scd" files are SuperCollider code.
-They will run in the SuperCollider IDE (or any other text editor setup w/ sclang, I believe).
+They will run in the SuperCollider IDE.
 To run, they must be "copy/pasted" into the IDE (or text editor) and then evaluated after the .fork method.

 Notes on SC projects: